JamesBLewis/go-pubsub-emulator/README.md

 ```

-_Note if you choose to specify a CONFIG file it will override any other environment variables you pass in._

 ### Docker Compose

 This is the equivalent configuration for `docker-compose`, with custom environment variables for the project name, topic name, subscription name and Pub/Sub port.